3 dead, 8 injured in shooting at Michigan high school, undersheriff says - KTVZ

 A 15-year-old boy is in custody after three students died and eight were injured in a shooting Tuesday afternoon at a high school in Oxford, Michigan, authorities said.

-The Oxford High School students killed were Tate Myre, 16; Hanna St. Julian, 14, and Madisyn Baldwin, 17, according to Oakland County Sheriff Michael Bouchard.
+The Oxford High School students killed were Tate Myre, 16; Hana St. Juliana, 14, and Madisyn Baldwin, 17, according to Oakland County Sheriff Michael Bouchard.

 Eight others — seven students and a teacher — were shot, Bouchard said.
 Three are in critical condition with gunshot wounds, including a 14-year-old girl who is on a ventilator after having surgery.
 A 14-year-old boy is in serious condition with a gunshot wound to the jaw and head, Bouchard said.
 Three students are in stable condition and the teacher who was shot has been discharged.

-Note: Correction: An earlier version of this story misspelled the name of Hana St. Juliana